Vishal-Upendran/WindNet/README.md

 #### WindNet modelling
 Similar to Benchmark modelling, this is trivial to perform if dataset generation is done correctly.
 There are Jupyter notebooks available for visualization too.
 We have provided the trained models in `Models/` folder, but the dataset will need to be downloaded for visualization.
+To download all the model files and the GoogleNet weights (to be present in KaffeModelConverted/), please navigate here: https://drive.google.com/drive/folders/18Z9-IcjtUOdaYWOQvPnB8YCKZ4kTj581?usp=sharing.

 #### Visualization and plotting
 1. Each WindNet model may be visualized through `WindNet_easy_crossValid.ipynb` - this also generates the prediction plots of our paper.